-Hi, Joe Warner here, one of the creators of New Body Plan.
-I was in the gym last night and I had one helluva shock.
-My surprise wasn’t that of the 10 other guys in there 9 of them were training their arms – I’ve been in gyms long enough to expect that.
+I was in the gym last night and I had a major shock.
+My surprise wasn’t that of the 10 other guys in there 9 of them were training their arms.
+I’ve been in gyms long enough to expect that.
 But what did alarm me was the way in which they were training their arms.
 I’d never seen a gym floor like it!

 In every instance heavy weights were favoured over strict form.
 Momentum was preferred over muscle power.
 Moves I’d never seen done before were prioritised over the tried-and-tested best biceps moves.
 All seven of the golden rules of how to build muscle were being ignored.

 I wasn’t angry so much as disappointed.
-These men had decided to spend their Monday evening exercising, and so made a hugely positive choice of wanting to look and feel better.
+These men had decided to spend their Monday evening exercising.
+They’d made a hugely positive choice of wanting to look and feel better.
 Yet while they’d done the hardest part of any training session – actually showing up – I couldn’t help but feel sad that they were wasting so much of their good intention with bad execution.

-That’s why I put together this quick post.
-If you train your arms this week I want to swap in the three following biceps-building exercises, as well as focus on keeping your reps smooth and controlled and always move through a full range of motion, to pack on more muscle in less time.
+That’s why I put together this article.
+If you train your arms this week I want to swap in the three following biceps-building exercises.
+I also want you to focus on keeping your reps smooth and controlled.
+And always move through a full range of motion, to pack on more muscle in less time.

 Out: Dumbbell wrist curl